-The control terms are the various provisions that enable investors to exercise control over the company to protect their investment and to comply with fiduciary duties to the LPs of a venture fund.
+The control terms are the provisions that enable investors to exercise control over the company to protect their investment and to comply with fiduciary duties the investors owe to the LPs of their venture fund.

-Series A investors typically only purchase about 20% of the company, however, the percentage of ownership does not equal the percentage of control.
+Although Series A investors typically purchase about 20% equity, the percentage of ownership does not equal the percentage of control.
 There is an old VC saying that the art of venture investing is "structuring the deal to have 20% of the equity with 80% of the control."
-VCs that purchase less than 50% of the startup almost always require the control provisions outlined below.
+When VCs purchase less than 50% of the startup, they almost always require the control provisions outlined below.

 Information rights give the investors rights to certain financial statements from the company.
 Reporting requirements are usually quarterly and annually (or as soon as practicable in those cycles).
 Although, monthly reporting may be requested.
 Financial statements usually do not need to be audited by an independent third party or conform to GAAP.